Theory of quantum system certification: a tutorial: Quantum states

 Thus, the expectation value over $U$ and the measurement reads

 The second term can be directly evaluated using the fact that we sum over a basis,

 The first term can be calculated using the $3$-design property of $\mu$.
-More precisely, at this point we only need $\mu$ to be a $2$-design.
+More precisely, at this point we need only $\mu$ to be a $2$-design.
 Recall that if $U \sim \mu$ is a unitary $k$-design then for any state $\ket \tau$ its orbit $\ket \phi = U\ket \tau$ with the induced measure $\tilde \mu$ is a state $k$-design.
-Thus, using \eqref{eq:swap-trick} and Lemma~\ref{lem:moments_rand_states} we calculate that
+Thus, using the swap-trick \eqref{eq:swap-trick} and Lemma~\ref{lem:moments_rand_states} we calculate that

 Combining both terms again and using that $\Tr[\rhot]=1$, we find that